rufer7/aspnetcore-serilog-azureappservice/README.md

 2. Switch to the corresponding directory (Azure tenant)
 3. Search for `App Service` in the search bar on the top
 4. Select the app service resource the app runs on
-5. Navigate to `App Service logs` in section `Monitoring` in the menu on the left
-6. Switch `Application logging` to `File System`
-7. Enter desired retention period in days
-8. Click Save
-9. Navigate to `Log stream` in section `Monitoring` in the menu on the left
+5. Navigate to `Log stream` in section `Monitoring` in the menu on the left

 ## Deployment to Azure